 Parties to an RNG Interconnection Project

 Biogas is processed or “upgraded” to remove CO2 and trace elements so that the biomethane (RNG) is similar in quality to fossil natural gas.
-Once upgraded, it can be distributed in the existing natural gas distribution grid.
+Once upgraded, the gas can be added to the existing natural gas distribution grid.

 While agreements can differ from contract to contract, in most Renewable Natural Gas (RNG) interconnection projects, there are two main parties, the producer/developer and the pipeline operator, usually the local distribution company (LDC).
-The producer/developer usually recovers the gas, processes it to meet pipeline transportation requirements.
+The producer/developer usually recovers the gas and processes it to meet pipeline transportation requirements.
 The producer can be the owner of the digester, a process developer, or even the local utility company.
-A pipeline operator transports the gas, which may be the LDC, and may purchase the gas or transport it to a third party for purchase and use.
+A pipeline operator (which may be an LDC) transports the gas and may purchase it or transport it to a third party for purchase and use.

 GPL 750 RNG Advantages for Biomethane Producers

 Some of the challenges associated with these gases are intermittent gas flow and pressure variation within the process.
 Achieving accurate odorization in a system with a wide flow range and pressure changes is an obstacle for most odorizers.

 The GPL 750 RNG offers five competitive advantages when odorizing renewable natural gas (RNG)/biomethane and biogas.
 Download the GPL 750 RNG product sheet.

 #1 – GPL 750 RNG is Simple to Operate and Maintain

 The responsibility of odorization falls upon the developer/producer to upgrade the gas to meet pipeline requirements.
 When the producer is a digester owner (e.g., crop or animal farmers), they are likely unfamiliar with odorization.